Zorail/UnitTesting/README.md

 Robolectric tests work with our activity reference.

 For rololectric to work ,go to Run->Edit Configurations->Android JUnit and set working directory to $MODULE_DIR$ if it's not working.

+Espresso tests run on a real device ,so do connect with adb and turn the animations off in developer options.